bailey27/cppcryptfs/README.md

 Use
 -------

-Most of the testing up to this point has been done while running cppcryptfs as administrator.
-It is currently being tested while not running as administrator.

-For now, it is probably better to run cppcrypfs as administrator.

-Until recently, it was thought that the SE_SECURITY_NAME privilege was needed for cppcryptfs to work properly.
-The program needs to be running as administrator in order to acquire this privilege.

-cppcryptfs doesn't require administrator to run, but it will warn you that you should be running it as administrator, and it will let you know in the window title that it doesn't have SE_SECURITY_NAME and therefore doesn't have full access for getting or setting the security attributes of the files in the enrypted filesystem.
+cppcryptfs doesn't require administrator privileges to run, but if it is not running as administrator, then it won't be able to acquire the SE_SECURITY_NAME privilege.
+SE_SECURITY_NAME is needed for reading all of the security attributes of files.

+cppcryptfs seems to work just fine without SE_SECURITY_NAME.
+If you do run into problems, for example copying files in File Explorer, then you can try running cppcryptfs as adminstrator and see if that helps.

 To make a new encrypted virtual fileystem, first click the "Create" tab.